Will Kentucky cover the spread vs. Miami (FL)? Betting Trends, Record ATS

 Kentucky Betting Records & Stats

-- In four games this season, Kentucky and its opponents have gone over 163.5 total points.
+- Kentucky and its opponents have combined to score more than 164.5 points in four of six games this season.

-- The average total in Kentucky's games this year is 166.5, 3.0 more than this matchup's over/under.
+- The average total in Kentucky's outings this year is 166.5, two more than this matchup's over/under.

-- Kentucky has been listed as the favorite three times this season and has won all of those games.
+- Kentucky has been favored in three games this season and picked up the win in all of them.

-- The Wildcats are undefeated in three games this season when favored by -275 or more on the moneyline.
+- The Wildcats have been at least a -275 moneyline favorite three times this season and won each of those games.

-- The moneyline for this contest implies a 73.3% chance of a victory for Kentucky.
+- The implied probability of a win from Kentucky, based on the moneyline, is 73.3%.

 Kentucky vs. Miami (FL) Over/Under Stats